braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/branching.md

 # Branching

-> this reference article covers what branching is, and how it can be useful in your canvases.
+> This reference article covers what branching is, and how it can be useful in your Canvases.
+You can also check out our [Canvas LAB course](https://lab.braze.com/canvas-course) to learn more about branching.

 ## Create a branch